 Think Napa Valley, and most wine lovers think Cabernet Sauvignon and Chardonnay.
 Indeed, the Napa Valley is a single appellation, or AVA (American Viticultural Area).
 Yet within its borders reside 16 sub-appellations, each with its own distinctive microclimate, and often, its own signature grapes.

-The St. Helena AVA, for example, is a warm area with less fog or wind than many more southern areas, making it perfect for a rainbow of varieties such as Cabernet Sauvignon, Cabernet Franc, Merlot, Syrah, Zinfandel, Sauvignon Blanc and Viognier.
+The St Helena AVA, for example, home to the Rutherford Wine Company and many others on the celebrated Silverado Trail, is a warm area with less fog or wind than many more southerly areas, making it perfect for a rainbow of varieties such as Cabernet Sauvignon, Cabernet Franc, Merlot, Syrah, Zinfandel, Sauvignon Blanc and Viognier.
+Another estate that capitalises on the variations of Napa Valley terroir is the Fleury Estate Winery, which has three vineyards in three appellations at three elevations.

-Napa Valley is home to 16 sub-appellations, each with its own distinctive microclimate and often its own signature grapes, like Cabernet Franc, Merlot, Syrah and Zinfandel.
+Napa Valley is home to 16 sub-appellations, each with its own distinctive microclimate and often its own signature grapes, such as Cabernet Franc, Merlot, Syrah and Zinfandel.

 As seen on MasterChef Australia.